 If you accept the offer, you cannot continue or enforce an action for defamation against the publisher concerning the material.
 An apology by the publisher does not constitute an express or implied admission of fault or liability in connection with the material.

 What Happens if I Reject the Offer to Make Amends?

 Your rejection will become a defence available to the publisher in a defamation action if:

 - The publisher made the offer to make amends as soon as possible after becoming aware that the matter is or may be defamatory;

 - The publisher was ready and willing to carry out the terms of the offer once accepted; and

 - The circumstances of the offer were reasonable.

 Effectively, an action can be lost because an offer was not accepted, even if the material was otherwise defamatory.

-If someone has published material about you that is or may be considered defamatory, get in touch with our disputes lawyers on 1300 544 755 or you can fill out the form on this page.
+If someone has published material about you that is or may be considered defamatory, get in touch with LegalVision’s dispute resolutions lawyers on 1300 544 755 or you can fill out the form on this page.